kstrafe/private-music-player/README.md

 # Issues #

 Sometimes media partially fails to load on firefox 110.0.0 and 114.0.1 (others not tested), thus skipping the song from the middle.
-Not observed on brave of chromium.
+Not observed on brave or chromium.

 # How it looks #